streamer45/mattermost-plugin-screen/README.md

 This plugin adds support for basic **screen recording** in Mattermost.

+## Why?

+- [GIF](https://en.wikipedia.org/wiki/GIF) format is great but it's not meant for screen recording.
+Video is the solution.
+- It can be very time consuming to find a program that captures your screen, configuring and running it.
+Your browser is the solution.

 ## Demo

 A demo server running the latest version of this plugin is located [here](https://mm.krad.stream/testing/channels/town-square).